scaleway/terraform-provider-scaleway/docs/resources/object_bucket_policy.md

 ## Attributes reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all the arguments above, the following attributes are exported:

 * `id` - The unique identifier of the policy, which is the ID of the bucket.